EdgeIY/infiniteyield/README.md

 ### Developer: Zwolf
 ### Developer: Toon

+man those people kinda are exploiters soo... ive made this script ported to id2 so you can add this to ANY game as long as you use my environment emulator-

 ## Usage
 You can learn how to use all the features of this script in the wiki!